kairichard/kairichardkoenig.de/content/blog/deploy-terraform-remote-state-with-github-action/index.md

 Configuration files describe to Terraform the components needed to run a single application or your entire datacenter.
 Terraform generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure.
 As the configuration changes, Terraform is able to determine what changed and create incremental execution plans which can be applied.
 For more information go [here](https://www.terraform.io/intro/index.html).

-However if you are familiar with terraform you already know that without a remote state it quickly becomes cumbersome to share the state of your infrastructure and guarantee consistency between plan executions.
+However if you are familiar with Terraform you already know that without a remote state it quickly becomes cumbersome to share the state of your infrastructure and guarantee consistency between plan executions.

-In this tutorial we will see how you can use [github actions](https://github.com/features/actions) and [terraform cloud](https://www.terraform.io/) to build a infrastructure and deploy changes without worrying about your terraform state.
+In this tutorial we will see how you can use [Github Actions](https://github.com/features/actions) and [Terraform Cloud](https://www.terraform.io/) to build a infrastructure and deploy changes without worrying about your Terraform state.

 #### Step 1 - Register with Terraform Cloud
-If you haven't already, get a account with [terraform](https://www.terraform.io/) - it's free.
+If you haven't already, get a account with [Terraform](https://www.terraform.io/) - it's free.
 Follow the instructions and setup your organization and your first workspace.
 Next we need to obtain a token for that workspace which we are going to use later.
 {{< highlight bash  >}}

 >> terraform login